arielf/speedtests/Comcast.md

 It is called "Blast Pro+"

 The modem was reset from remote (by Comcast), retrained, blinked till lights went stable.
-One stable, the receive LED is blue, indicating DOCSYS-3.1 multiple-channel bonding, while the send (upload) LED remains green (no bonding).
+Once stable, the receive LED turns blue, indicating DOCSYS-3.1 multiple-channel bonding, while the send (upload) LED remains green (no bonding).

-My Download speed is now approx 300Mbps vs. many data-centers.
+My Download speed is now around ~300 Mbps vs. multiple data-centers.

 Upload speeds improved a bit too but remain abysmal.
 Old speed: ~2.5Mbps, new speed: ~3.2Mbps.